8 Detoxification Tips

 Now, that doesn’t mean go to town and just take a pill!
 But, this is a great solution following exposure to something your body doesn’t respond well to (what your body perceives as a toxin).
 Also applying it topically draws out microparticles, such as dirt, dust, chemicals, toxins, and bacteria, to the surface of the skin, making removing them easier.
 It also absorbs wetness and odors and harmful gases, making it ideal as an underarm, shoe, and refrigerator deodorant.

-I personally use this facial mask (to bind and pull grime from the pores), this toothpaste (to pull unwanted elements from the surface), the boys use this deodorant, and we keep these supplements on hand in the event of exposure.
-Like last summer, when I gave the kids sewage water accidentally thinking it was a fresh spring.
+I personally use this facial mask (to bind and pull grime from the pores), this body soap, and this deodorant.
+We keep these supplements on hand in the event of exposure.
+Like a few years ago, when I accidentally poisoned my children with sewage water.
 You know, that time I gave my boys dysentery on the Oregon Trail that quickly became family legend.

 8: Regenerative Detoxification